WAIFS AND UNSUNG HEROES;

 for yours!
 If she feels reprimanded or criticized, her natural

-anger will likely be submerged, but it'll get replaced by an imperious,
+anger will likely be submerged, but may get replaced by an imperious,

 judgmental, shaming tone, which she'll smack you with, from high